PaloAltoNetworks/ansible-pan/docs/modules/panos_facts_module.rst

                                                                                                                                                                     <b>Default:</b><br/><div style="color: blue">[&#39;!config&#39;]</div>
                                     </td>
                                                                 <td>
                                                                         <div>Scopes what information is gathered from the device.
-Possible values for this argument include all, system, session, interfaces, ha, vr, vsys and config.
+Possible values for this argument include all, system, session, interfaces, ha, routing, vr, vsys and config.
 You can specify a list of values to include a larger subset.
 Values can also be used with an initial ! to specify that a specific subset should not be collected.
 Certain subsets might be supported by Panorama.</div>
                                                                                 </td>
             </tr>
                                 <tr>